 Bodrum, Turkey, is a resort spread out on two crescent-shaped bays 320 mi/515 km southwest of Istanbul.

-It has become a magnet for the jet set, and its artsy feel is being overrun with development.
+It is a magnet for the jet set, and its artsy feel is overrun with development.
 Well-intentioned planning laws forbid construction of houses more than two stories tall, with the result that today's Bodrum has thousands of identical white sugar-cube houses—empty for all but two weeks out of the year—spreading out like Legoland in every direction.

 Nightclubs, cafes and restaurants stay open all night to accommodate Bodrum's party-hearty types.
 The city has a modern marina (it's a popular center for chartering Blue Voyages and other boat trips), an old waterfront and winding streets.